GreptimeTeam/docs/docs/nightly/en/reference/sql/information-schema/region-peers.md

-# GREPTIME_REGION_PEERS
+# REGION_PEERS

-The `GREPTIME_REGION_PEERS` table shows detailed information of a single Region node in GreptimeDB, such as whether it is a learner or leader.
+The `REGION_PEERS` table shows detailed information of a single Region node in GreptimeDB, such as whether it is a learner or leader.

 :::tip NOTE
 This table is not available on [GreptimeCloud](https://greptime.cloud/).